 Chicago’s newest biking trail stands on a former elevated train line.
 Connecting six neighborhood parks at ground level with numerous art installations along the route, the 606 gives kids a new (rooftop) view of the city.

-River Park, located on the Chicago River, near Foster Avenue, is one of the best fishing spots in the city.
+Learning to hook a worm is a childhood rite of passage and River Park, located on the Chicago River near Foster Avenue, is one of the best fishing spots in the city.
 You’ll need an Illinois fishing license, which you can obtain online before you go.
-(5100 N. Francisco Ave., chicagoparkdistrict.com)
+(5100 N. Francisco Ave.; chicagoparkdistrict.com)

 23. Strike a Pose with the Animals.